 The Huawei P10’s front camera is now also Leica certified with 8MP sensor and f/1.8 aperture lens.
 It is mostly a selfie camera or for video call so resolution and image quality requirement are not as important as the front camera.
 Having said that, I found that image quality is also pretty good.
 Low light performance is also very good thanks to it’s large f/1.8 aperture.

 The P10 can shoot video up to 4K resolution.
-Overall video quality is ok.
+Video quality is ok.
 It’s not great, but it’s not bad neither.
 It can also shoot slow motion full HD video at 120fps.
 However, I found the slow motion video quality pretty average and not crisp and sharp at all.
 Maybe I was spoiled by the slow motion video from the Panasonic GH5 that I reviewed recently?
 Not a fair comparison I know but I feel P10’s slow motion video quality could be a bit better.
+Huawei could definitely do more work to improve the overall video recording feature and output.

 The P10 has phase detection and laser auto-focus.
 The autofocus performance is good and fast in general although still not as fast as the latest mirrorless cameras.